DrJupiter/ML-OPS-FINAL-24/reports/README.md

 >
 > Answer:

---- question 10 fill here ---
+In our project, we utilized Data Version Control (DVC) to manage our data.
+However, given the short duration of our project, the advantages of DVC weren't as evident.
+The primary benefit we experienced was DVC's seamless integration with cloud services, ensuring consistent data usage across various tests and checks.

+DVC's effectiveness is more pronounced in larger, long-term projects involving more team members, particularly in sectors like Data Security where data is constantly incoming.
+In such environments, frequent data changes and the need for multiple access points make it crucial for everyone to work with the same data set.
+Effective data tagging by the development team enhances this process, allowing for the restoration of previous data versions if errors arise.

 ### Question 11

-> **Discuss you continues integration setup.
+> **Discuss your continuous integration setup.
 What kind of CI are you running (unittesting, linting, etc.)?
 Do you test**
 > **multiple operating systems, python version etc. Do you make use of caching?
 Feel free to insert a link to one of**
 > **your github actions workflow.**
 >